douweknook/TowerBuild/doc/DesignDocument.md

 Classes & Public Methods:
 ===============
 The <code>ViewController</code> class contains the interface elements used to communicate between the application and the user.
 It imports the design of the interface elements from the <code>InterfaceElements</code> class.
 This class also handles communication with the <code>TowerBuildScene</code> and <code>MenuViewController</code> class.
 In order to do this it requires both a <code>TowerBuildSceneInterfaceDelegate</code> and a <code>UIActionSheetDelegate</code> protocol.
-It's only public method is <code>setupNewGameScene<code>, which is used by the <code>MenuViewController</code> to start a new game.
+It's only public method is <code>setupNewGameScene</code>, which is used by the <code>MenuViewController</code> to start a new game.

 The <code>TowerBuildScene</code> implements and displays the actual gameplay.
 It's public methods consists of the implementation of the <code>TowerBuildSceneInterfaceDelegate</code> protocol and a <code>pause</code> and <code>resume</code> method which pauses and resumes the gameplay.
 This class also imports the sprite classes <code>block</code> and <code>base</code>.